Kalpana-chavhan/LifeVerse/README.md

 Imagine Pokémon, The Sims, and Habitica had a baby, and that baby grew up to be obsessed with productivity.
 That's LifeVerse!

-Every single thing you do in real life — studying, exercising, saving money, drinking water — turns into quests, levels you up, evolves your creatures, and builds your city.
+Every single thing you do in real life : studying, exercising, saving money, drinking water; turns into quests, levels you up, evolves your creatures, and builds your city.

 ---